mark-h-meng/Coursera-Full-Stack-Web-Development/5 Server-side Development with NodeJS/week-4/exercise-4-1-mongoose-population/README.md

  Add a header x-access-token with the value you copied in login request, then repeat the GET at http://localhost:3000/dishes, now you should be able to see the records in database.

+ Step 6 Creating a admin user, please refer to README-SET-ADMIN.md.